SoftDevGang/login-form-tdd-ui-kata/React/login-form/notes.md

 #### Tests

-- no test for field type
+- no test for field type.
 - no test for field id.
 - no test for displaying ~~and at beginning setting state of~~ field

-#### Learnings
+#### Learnings #2

 - We recycled tests/added fields to them incrementally.
   Why not create a new test?
 Too much setup?
 - how technical should UI tests be? "be type password" or "display asterisks"?
 - could have our own password field which can display clear text on check box
 - sketch the UI logic to know how to test for it?